MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 supported:

 * Append `;impersonate` to the URI.
-Kusto will use the requestor's principal identity and impersonate it to access the resource.
+Kusto will use the requestor's principal identity and impersonate it to access the resource
-* Append `;token=`*AadToken* to the URI, with *AadToken* being a base-64 encoded AAD access token (make sure the token is for the resource `https://management.azure.com/`).
+* Append `;token=`_AadToken _to the URI, with _AadToken_ being a base-64
+  encoded AAD access token (make sure the token is for the resource `https://management.azure.com/`).
 * Append `;prompt` to the URI.
-Kusto will ask the user for credentials when it needs to access the resource.
-(Prompting the user is disabled for cloud deployments and only enabled in test environments.)
+Kusto will request user credentials when it needs to access the resource.
+(Prompting the user is disabled for cloud deployments and is only enabled in test environments.)